 July 5-9: Myths and Mayhem (MIDDLE SCHOOL Grades 6-8)

 Unicorns, dragons and mermaids, oh my!
 Spend a week exploring some of your favorite creatures and characters from classic mythology, and bringing them to life with brand new myths of your own making!

 If you’re a fan of the wacky, the silly, the loony and the zany, then our comedy camp is the place for you!
 Learn the keys to classic clowning that will have them slapping their knees and rolling in the aisles!

 July 19-23: Swords and Sorcery (ELEMENTARY Grades 3-5)

-Spend a week in our Fantasy Theatre Camp, where wizards weave spells, monsters make mayhem, and fairies fly through the air.
+Spend a week in our Swords and Sorcery camp, where wizards weave spells, heroes wield swords, monsters make mayhem, and fairies fly through the air.
 Learn how to make the kind of stage magic that can bring the most fantastical stories to life.